Performative male

-The interests of a performative male allegedly may include Clairo (top left), a matcha latte (top right), tote bags (bottom left) or wired headphones (bottom right).
+The interests of a performative male may include Clairo (top left), a matcha latte (top right), tote bags (bottom left) or wired headphones (bottom right).

-The performative male (or performative man) also sometimes called the matcha male, is an internet meme and term referring to an alleged archetype of man which was popularized on social media in 2025.
-It generally involves performative displays of progressivism, feminism, as well as emotional sensitivity.
-Examples of such displays include reading books by feminist writers like All About Love by bell hooks, listening to female indie artists such as Clairo, drinking matcha lattes, and owning a Labubu.
+The performative male (or performative man), also sometimes called the matcha male, is an internet meme and term referring to an alleged archetype of men that was popularized on social media in 2025.
+It generally involves performative displays of progressivism, feminism, and emotional sensitivity.
+Examples of such displays include reading books by feminist writers like All About Love by bell hooks, listening to female indie artists such as Clairo, drinking matcha lattes, habitually carrying a tote bag, and owning a Labubu.
 These displays are allegedly done as a means of superficially appealing to progressive women with the intent to romantically pursue them.

-The term has been used both seriously, to criticize the alleged insincerity of some Generation Z men, as well as satirically for humorous purposes online.
-Some have pointed it out as the 2020s manifestation of earlier alt-male archetypes like the soft boy or hipsters, or the male equivalent of the pick me girl.
+The term has been used both seriously, to criticize the alleged insincerity of some Generation Z men, and satirically for humorous purposes online.
+Some have pointed it out as the 2020s manifestation of earlier alt-male archetypes like the soft boy or hipsters, the male manipulator meme, or the male equivalent of the pick me girl.
 Others have criticized the meme for stereotyping men as manipulative, discouraging them from reading and engaging in progressive causes.

-Definition
+Etymology

 Charles Thrush, writing for Block Club Chicago, defined the performative male archetype as a man with "traditionally feminine hobbies with the sole intent of cultivating an inauthentic aesthetic that might appeal to progressive women."
-Mahalia Chang, writing in GQ, stated that, in his pursuit of the female gaze, the performative male "is doing his mating dance, puffing out his feathers, in pursuit of female attention.
+Mahalia Chang, writing in GQ, stated that, in his pursuit of the female gaze, the performative male, "is doing his mating dance, puffing out his feathers, in pursuit of female attention.
 Think of our performative male like a female gaze caricature on steroids...
 The performative male is designed to look alluring and non-threatening and intelligent, to and for women."

+Characteristics

-Interests of the performative male generally include astrology, iced matcha lattes, Labubu keychains, certain women musicians like Clairo or Laufey, vinyl records, vintage clothing, therapy, women authors like Sally Rooney, baggy jeans, wired headphones, tote bags, and skin care, among others.
+Characteristics of the performative male generally include astrology, iced matcha lattes, Labubu keychains, certain female musicians like Clairo or Laufey, vinyl records, vintage clothing, therapy, female authors like Sally Rooney or Joan Didion, reading feminist literature, baggy jeans, wired headphones, tote bags, and skin care, among others.
 In particular, Clairo's 2024 single "Juna" is often used in videos of performative males.
-Male celebrities who Nico Gavino, of Hypebeast, suggested to be associated with the "performative male" aesthetic include Jacob Elordi, Paul Mescal, and Pedro Pascal.
+Male celebrities who like Nico Gavino from Hypebeast suggested to be associated with the "performative male" aesthetic include Jacob Elordi, Paul Mescal, and Pedro Pascal.

-Some have deemed the performative male to be both shallow in such interests, as well as deeply manipulative in his approach to women, while others consider him to be a symptom of the overall sensibilities of performance engendered by social media writ large.
+Some have deemed the performative male to be both shallow in such interests and deeply manipulative in his approach to women, while others consider him to be a symptom of the overall sensibilities of performance engendered by social media at large.
 Genevieve Bates, in The Week, called the archetype "due in part to dating apps" in which men are expected to perform or present themselves potentially inauthentically for romantic gain.